The Origin of Consciousness in the Breakdown of the Bicameral Mind

 Index: Click to expand:

-• improbable that a book with such a leaden (but totally descriptive!) title would ever have appealed to the mass market;
+• That a book with such a leaden (but descriptive!) title would ever have been published, let alone caught on with the educated mass market.

-• improbable that such a “heavy” subject could be delivered in such light, graceful and playful prose;
+• That such a “heavy” subject could be delivered in such light, graceful and playful prose.

-• improbable that, seeing as it asserts a novel and revolutionary scientific hypothesis, this book was distributed and published outside the usual academic channels;
+• That — seeing as it asserts a novel and revolutionary scientific hypothesis — this book was distributed and published outside the usual academic channels.

-• improbable that a single individual, apparently working more or less alone, authored such an imaginative, dazzling and, to be frank, brilliant, multi-discipline synthesis (I counted anthropology, philosophy, psychology, psychiatry, neurology, and classics among the unrelated disciplines Jaynes writes insightfully on); and
+• That a single man working more or less alone could contrive such an imaginative, dazzling and brilliant multi-disciplinary synthesis (I counted anthropology, philosophy, psychology, psychiatry, neurology, and classics among the unrelated disciplines Jaynes writes insightfully on).

-But there’s one way it isn’t improbable, and that’s the most remarkable of all: its credibility.
-The thesis at first blush seems outlandish, yet in Jaynes’ hands, it deftly explains a number of cultural artefacts of antiquity, including religion itself, that traditional anthropology has been unable to sensibly account for.
+There’s one way in which The Origin of Consciousness isn’t improbable, and that’s the most remarkable of all: its plausibility.
+The thesis, at first blush, seems outlandish, yet Jaynes’ deftly uses it to explain several cultural aspects of antiquity — including religion itself — that traditional anthropology has been unable sensibly to explain.

-Our forebears, on their own account, spoke with burning bushes, followed fiery pillars, buried their dead with food, gold and even wives, worshipped idols and thought they had daily interaction with the gods.
-Traditional views tend to shrug shoulders and mark these phenomena down as “just some of the crazy stuff they used to do in the olden days” (Exhibit A, by none other than Dawkins: “all religious people are deluded”).
+After all, our forebears, by their own account, spoke with burning bushes, followed fiery pillars, buried their dead with food, gold and even wives, worshipped idols and thought they had daily interaction with the Gods.
+Contemporary anthropology tends to shrug its shoulders at this as if to say, “I guess people were just stupid back then” and thereby marks these phenomena down as “just some of the crazy stuff they used to do in the olden days”.
+Exhibit A, by none other than Professor R. Dawkins: “all religious people are deluded”.
+This is the literal title of his lumpen tract, The God Delusion.
+Does it not strike us as a disappointing attempt?

-Instead, Jaynes takes these behavioural artefacts seriously.
-This seems only fair, seeing as the ancients obviously did: not for the hell of it do you build 500-foot pyramids.
-He proposes a theory why: Not just that they were (and are) deluded, but that their cognitive architecture was arranged so that they heard voices, more or less exactly as schizophrenics do today, not as a disease of the mind, but as an adaptive strategy.
-Disembodied voices as a means for the two hemispheres of the bicameral mind to communicate with each other.
+Julian Jaynes takes the self-reported behaviours of our ancestors seriously.
+This seems only fair, seeing as they obviously did: not for the hell of it do you build 500-foot pyramids.
+Jaynes proposes a theory why: Not just that they were deluded, but that their cognitive architecture was arranged so that they heard voices, more or less exactly as schizophrenics do today.
+This is auditory hallucination not as a psychiatric illness, but an adaptive strategy.
+Disembodied voices were a means for the two hemispheres of the bicameral mind to communicate.

 Jaynes states this hypothesis upfront — at which point it seems quite outrageous — then patiently, elegantly and compellingly sets out his case.
 His exegesis is always a pleasure and is truly enlightening at times: his discussion of the difference between “consciousness” and “perception” is fascinating.
 Essentially, Jaynes points out that a lot less of our cognitive experience is genuinely “conscious” than we apprehend.
 When Bertrand Russell exemplified consciousness in the proposition “I see a table”, Jaynes suggests “Russell was not conscious of a table, but of the argument he was writing about” — namely that he saw a table.)